Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Training-agnostic OOD Detection

 \section{Problem: Training-agnostic OOD Detection}

-\textit{Training-agnostic OOD detection} places a primary emphasis on adaptation strategies during test time, as opposed to the focus on classifier performance seen in training-driven OOD detection.
+\textit{Training-agnostic OOD detection} focuses on adaptation strategies at test time for models that already possess downstream classification capabilities, as opposed to the focus on classifier performance seen in training-driven OOD detection.
 Based on whether they rely on dependencies among test data, methods are categorized into two types: post-hoc and test-time adaptive approaches, as illustrated in Fig.~\ref{fig:training-agnostic}.
 Post-hoc methods compute results for individual samples independently, unaffected by changes in other samples.
-In contrast, test-time adaptive methods exhibit dependencies among test samples.
+In contrast, test-time adaptive methods leverage information shared among test samples to enhance OOD detection.